-- Expansion to surgical ICU: Information provided in April 2013 indicates that the program was expanded into the surgical ICU starting in January 2013.
+- Expansion to surgical ICU: The program was expanded into the surgical ICU starting in January 2013.
 Training meetings, brainstorming sessions, and one-on-one discussions with surgeons and their extenders were held to help smooth the transition.
 The teams comprise members from hospital leadership, the intensivists group, and unit staff.
 All staff members will be accountable for patient satisfaction and patient outcomes.

-- Evolution of electronic health record: Information provided in April 2013 indicates that the electronic health record (EHR) continues to evolve and provide staff with readily available protocols, guidelines, and resources at the point of care.
+- Evolution of electronic health record: The EHR continues to evolve and provide staff with readily available protocols, guidelines, and resources at the point of care.
 Texas Health Resources has 14 facilities using the EHR.
 It has helped the team develop care bundles that are easy to use and helps the team comply with care bundle components.
 An automatic sepsis screening tool has been added to the EHR to flag patients that could potentially have SIRS or sepsis.
 All staff see the red flag which promotes further assessment of the patient.
 (Updated August 2014.)